gautaz/docker-alpine-cfssl/README.md

 openssl s_server -key server-key.pem -cert server.pem -accept 4433
 ```

-And check that an [OpenSSL] client will connect to this server by trusting the CA:
+And check that an [OpenSSL] client will connect to this server by trusting the [CA]:

 ```sh
 openssl s_client -connect localhost:4433 -CAfile ca.pem